Stable v3.13.0

 • USING_SQL is optional; if provided, matches that specific query

-• If no USING_SQL, matches any read/write on the table
+• If no USING_SQL, matches any read/write on the table/collection

 • Test fails if the forbidden operation is detected